Aliases for GJB1 Gene

 This gene encodes a member of the gap junction protein family.
 The gap junction proteins are membrane-spanning proteins that assemble to form gap junction channels that facilitate the transfer of ions and small molecules between cells.
 According to sequence similarities at the nucleotide and amino acid levels, the gap junction proteins are divided into two categories, alpha and beta.
 Mutations in this gene cause X-linked Charcot-Marie-Tooth disease, an inherited peripheral neuropathy.
 Alternatively spliced transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Oct 2008]

 GeneCards Summary for GJB1 Gene

 GJB1 (Gap Junction Protein, Beta 1, 32kDa) is a Protein Coding gene.
-Diseases associated with GJB1 include charcot-marie-tooth neuropathy x type 1 and charcot-marie-tooth disease type x.
+Diseases associated with GJB1 include charcot-marie-tooth neuropathy, x-linked dominant, 1 and charcot-marie-tooth neuropathy x type 1.
 Among its related pathways are Neural Crest Differentiation and Clathrin derived vesicle budding.
 GO annotations related to this gene include protein homodimerization activity and gap junction channel activity.
 An important paralog of this gene is GJB3.